vijayshankarkumar/Competitive-Programming-Cheat-Sheet/README.md

             return dis[end];
 	}

-    // The trick Dijkstra's Algorithm uses to find the shortest path is when it releases a
+    // The trick Dijkstra's Algorithm uses to find the shortest path is when
-    // a node from the set of active nodes.
-It greadly chooses the node with shortest calculated distance
+    // it releases a node from the set of active nodes.
+It greadly chooses
-    // as it correctly update the distance of the node which are already present in the set of
+    // the node with shortest calculated distance as it correctly update the
+    // distance of the node which are already present in the set of active nodes,
-    // active nodes, lets see
+    // lets see

    //      0
    //    /   \